-- <1> Section 1.4: Windows 2000, Windows XP, Windows Server 2003, Windows Vista, and Windows Server 2008 do not support NegoEX. - <2> Section 1.4: Windows 2000, Windows XP, Windows Server 2003, Windows Vista, and Windows Server 2008 do not support PKU2U ([PKU2U-DRAFT]). - <3> Section 1.5: By default, the Kerberos protocol and NTLM are available in Windows.
-The interface for authentication protocols in Windows is open and extensible; other protocols may be installed on a specific system by third parties; and other protocols may be added as defaults in future versions of Windows. - < Section 2.2.1: The NegTokenInit2 message is generated in Windows 2000, Windows XP, Windows Server 2003, Windows Vista, Windows Server 2008, Windows 7, and Windows Server 2008 R2. - <5> Section 2.2.1: In Windows 2000, Windows XP, and Windows Server 2003, the negHints.hintName field contained the name of the name of the server principal, which is the service principal on the server in the form user-name@domain-name.
+- Section 1.4: Windows 2000, Windows XP, Windows Server 2003, Windows Vista, and Windows Server 2008 do not support NegoEX. - <2> Section 1.4: Windows 2000, Windows XP, Windows Server 2003, Windows Vista, and Windows Server 2008 do not support PKU2U [PKU2U-DRAFT]. - <3> Section 1.5: By default, the Kerberos protocol and NTLM are available in Windows.
+The interface for authentication protocols in Windows is open and extensible; other protocols may be installed on a specific system by third parties; and other protocols may be added as defaults in future versions of Windows. - <4> Section 2.2.1: Windows generates the NegTokenInit2 message. - <5> Section 2.2.1: In Windows 2000, Windows XP, and Windows Server 2003, the negHints.hintName field contained the name of the name of the server principal, which is the service principal on the server in the form user-name@domain-name.
 The name is expressed in ANSI encoding, which uses an OEM code page that the local system defines.
-For two parties to use this extension, the OEM code page must be agreed upon out-of-band of this protocol. - <7> Section 3.1.5.1: Windows 2000, Windows Server 2003, and Windows XP do not process the mechListMIC field.
+For two parties to use this extension, the OEM code page must be agreed upon out-of-band of this protocol.

+<7> Section 3.1.5.1: Windows 2000, Windows Server 2003, and Windows XP do not process the mechListMIC field.
 No mechListMIC value is produced when either the client or server completes the exchange.
 If a mechListMIC value is supplied to either the client or server, it is ignored.
 If the initiator in the GSS exchange has the last GSS token, the server returns a NegTokenResp token that has the negState field set to accept\complete and no mechListMIC field.

-On Windows Vista, Windows Server 2008, Windows 7, and Windows Server 2008 R2, if AES Kerberos ciphers are negotiated by Kerberos, the signature in the SPNEGO mechListMIC field MUST be processed by the recipient.
+On Windows Vista, Windows Server 2008, Windows 7, Windows Server 2008 R2, Windows 8, Windows Server 2012, Windows 8.1, and Windows Server 2012 R2, if AES Kerberos ciphers are negotiated by Kerberos, the signature in the SPNEGO mechListMIC field MUST be processed by the recipient.